 Why Should I Check This Out?

 Elver Park is an unbeatable mix of nature and recreational activities.
 Tranquil trails.
 Sports venues galore, including tennis courts, softball/baseball diamonds, soccer fields and basketball courts.
-An accessible play area and two shelters.
+An accessible play area, a splash pad and two shelters.

 Anything Else I Should Know?